-Humpback whales were not on the agenda.
+Humpback whales were not even on the agenda.
 Yet there they were, a trio of barnacle-clad black shapes shifting through the sea…

 “Do you see that!
 Do you see the baleen?!”
 I shout to the kids, though not one of the three is sitting more than five feet away from me.
 It’s a textbook illustration brought to life and at closer range than I’d ever imagined I might see.